-Reading Appalachia: Voices From Children’s Literature, a new special exhibit coming to the Birthplace of Country Music Museum!
+Reading Appalachia: Voices From Children’s Literature, a new special exhibit now on display at the Birthplace of Country Music Museum!

 Dates: February 1, 2019—June 30, 2019

-The exhibit also includes representative clothes and toys from Appalachia, music, and hands-on activities that bring the subject to life for kids of all ages.
+The exhibit also includes a variety of hands-on activities that bring the subject to life for kids of all ages.
 Children are encouraged to try on masks of storybook characters and find themselves in a story.
 They can create their own story of childhood set in Appalachia and hear the voice of old-time storyteller Ray Hicks along with some of their favorite authors and illustrators.
 Each panel includes an interpretation of the text from a child’s perspective.
+A story corner, with several of the featured books, is a great place to sit back, read and enjoy the magic of Appalachian literature!

 All are invited to walk into the pages of a story of childhood in Appalachia!